arcAman07/git-quick-pusher/README.md

 quick branch <Branch Name> "<Commit Message>"
 ```

 4).
-To push your code to an already existing branch other than the "master" branch:
+To push your code to an already existing branch other than the "master" branch( under development, some bugs are being fixed ):

 Syntax